Mahjong culture: United States

 Initially, the game was male-dominated, but over the course of the mahjong craze, it started to become more associated with women and femininity.
-The change is thought to be brought on by “the merging of American gendered ideas of Chinese culture with the strengthened association of women as archetypal consumers."
+Historian Annelise Heinz argues that the change was brought on by “the merging of American gendered ideas of Chinese culture with the strengthened association of women as archetypal consumers."

 Another aspect of mahjong's popularity in the U.S. is its unique appeal to Jewish families, particularly women, even after the initial mahjong craze.
 Hoping to revitalize the game, a group of Jewish women from New York established the national Mah-Jongg League.
 By the mid-20th century, after World War II, Mahjong games became lodged in many Jewish-American families, offering a space for socializing, networking, and entertainment.

+A less well-known but still prevalent form of mahjong was created on the Wright-Patterson Air Force Base in the 1940's.
+Wright-Patterson Mah Jongg was created by the wives of Air Force members who were interested in the game during the mahjong craze, but disagreed on what rulesets to use.
+This ruleset is still in use today, primarily by military spouses.

-For young people in their 20s and 30s trying to combat the loneliness epidemic, there has been a shift to join board game clubs, including mahjong clubs like Green Tile Social Club in New York City and Mahjong Mistress in Los Angeles.
+For young people in their 20s and 30s trying to combat the loneliness epidemic, there has been a shift to join board game clubs, including mahjong clubs like Green Tile Social Club in New York City, Honour Tile Society in Denver, and Mahjong Mistress in Los Angeles.
 Moreover, many first- or second-generation Asian Americans did not grow up playing mahjong because their parents felt the game carried a stigma of degeneracy and gambling.
 These parents are sometimes called the lost generation of mahjong players because they were too busy trying to live the American middle-class life.
+Celebrities such as Julia Roberts, Sarah Jessica Parker and Kelly Ripa have also been advocating for mahjong.